gdotgordon/site_word_freq/README.md

 The sequence of sites being visited is displayed on a single line, and if interrupted, the remaining length is displayed as the queue is drained.

-## Archtecture
+## Architecture
 Architecturally the solution uses the following elements:
-- A configurable (via a flag) fixed number of HTML processing goroutines with the performance enhancement of creating a new goroutine to submit the child URLs from that page if the send channel would block.
-It is useful to be able to tune a backend service without rebuilding it.
-Also, we want to limit the number of simultaneously open HTTP connections, which this solution accomplishes.
+- A configurable (via a flag) fixed number of HTML processing goroutines and two channels.
+The fixed number of goroutines is a plausible use-case, for example, if there is a need to limit use of resources, such as network connections.

 - Rich error reporting per goroutine.
 This is accomplished by sending a struct which contains an error field in addition to the input parameters into the task channel.
 Using this technique, we can clearly sort out which errors are tied to which URLs.

+#### Aside: implications of using a fixed number of goroutines
+As it turns out, due to the fixed number of goroutines, there could be the potential for deadlock if additional steps aren't taken to ensure this can't happen.
+The problem is that the work producers (scans of web pages for links) send an exponentially growing amount data back in to be processed into the same loop.
+Thus it is theoretically possible for all the senders of new work to be blocked sending while waiting for new senders to be available!
+There are two switchable solutions provided here.
+One is that if all send channels are blocked, the blocking send request is put off in a goroutine, so we can keep the process moving.
+The other option implemented is to use a "virtual" channel that implements an unlimited buffer size (using fixed channel buffer sizes is not that useful, because we can't determine a good buffer size that will never block (which gets us back to the potential for deadlock).

+The blocked goroutines and unlimited channel are basically solving the problem the same way.
+If we create a bunch of extra goroutines, these are basically stack frames waiting to be run, and due to the nature of Go, don't waste an OS thread.
+Each stack frame is something like 2K.
+With the unlimited channel, each item only takes the size of a string held in a slice, but this entails the complexity and performance penalty of having to manage two channels (see `unlimitedStringChannel` in unlimited.go).
+But either way, we are deferring extra work we can't currently accommodate.
+This allows us to return to potentially freeing up a goroutine that is blocked trying to send in it results of new work, so the processing cycle is guaranteed to be able to continue.

-## Implmentation Notes
+## Implementation Notes
-The use of Go channels is an elegant and efficient solution to a "conceptually" recursive problem.
-By avoiding recursion, we save on all the stack space that would have been used in pure recursion, at the cost of the synchronization and queueing mechanisms of the two channels, plus the overhead of goroutines that are dynamically created waiting for channel space to free up (if needed).
-Instead of deep execution stacks, we essentially end up with lists of URLs that need to be traversed, and the overhead of managing those lists.
+One reason I even attempted this was to see how well Go channels would work for solving a sort of "unbounded" recursive problem (well, staying within a single site is bounded, but the spurts of requests can grow exponentially).
+By avoiding recursion, we save on all the stack space that would have been used in pure recursion, at the cost of the synchronization and queueing mechanisms of the two channels, plus dealing with the deadlock potential, as mentioned above.
+So instead of deep execution stacks, we essentially end up with lists of URLs that need to be traversed, and the overhead of managing those lists.

 One challenge in implementing a recursive "producer/consumer" style algorithm using channels is knowing when we are done, and can safely